 Your UVM ID card is your library card.
 It is non-transferable and must be used in person.
 Any university or special library card that does not have a picture must be presented with a second official ID (e.g. driver's license).

-The UVM Libraries offer other types of borrowing cards for Alumni, Guest Borrowers, Guest Faculty, and K-12 Educators.
+The UVM Libraries offer borrowing cards for Alumni, Guest Borrowers, and Guest Faculty.
 See below for more details.

 - Check out a maximum of 10 books from the circulating collections of UVM Libraries at any one time.

 - Are non-transferable and may be used only in person.
 For your protection, we require a second form of identification (e.g. driver's license) with your borrower's card to charge out books.

 - Do not provide off-campus access to subscribed research databases.
 However, you do have access to an array of in-house and web-based databases marked for public use through the UVM Libraries Home Page within library premises.
 Check with a reference librarian to find those resources most pertinent to your needs.